 1. Maple Water is Good for Digestion

-Maple sap is a good source of oligosaccharides and can be used as a good source of carbon for good bacteria (eg, Lactobacilli) in our intestines that help digest our food and strengthen our digestive system.
+Its sap is a good source of oligosaccharides and can be used as a good source of carbon for good bacteria (eg, Lactobacilli) in our intestines that help digest our food and strengthen our digestive system.

 2. Naturally low in natural sugars and calories

 Maple water has a low calorie count of only 45cal to a 500ml serving, less than half the calories of other mineral waters such as coconut water.
-With only two percent sugar and low caloric content, maple water is a healthy alternative to sugary drinks such as fruit juices or sports drinks.
+With only two percent sugar and low caloric content, it is a healthy alternative to sugary drinks such as fruit juices or sports drinks.